sammosummo/sammosummo.github.io/_drafts/2020-02-25-heritability.md

  - statistics
 ---

 Heritability describes the degree of variation in a trait that is due to genetic variation between individuals.
+It is an important concept in animal breeding and quantitative genetics

 remains one of the core concepts in modern quantitative genetics.
 A number of methods for estimating